-Last Updated March :2026
+Last Updated April :2026

 How much house can you actually afford?
-Because the number that the bank approves you for and the number you can actually afford are very different things.
-So in this Article, I'm going to break it down by salary so you know exactly where you stand before you start house hunting.
+Because the number that the bank approves you for and the number you can afford are very different things.
+So in this article, I'm going to break it down by salary so you know exactly where you stand before you start house hunting.

 How Much Rent You Can Afford Based on Salary (30% Rule)